Liverpool Walton

 Capacity: Theatre Style - 20, Cabaret Style - 12.

-Ideal for culinary courses for around 8 people and for catering for your own event, Kitchen 1 is the largest of the three kitchens in our building.
-Kitchen 1 is fully equipped, containing refrigerators, freezers, a large gas oven and six ring gas hob (with industrial extractor fan), a chinaware warmer & heated buffet server (six buffet pans), a gas grill, a microwave, three sinks (hand wash, utensil wash & food wash), a hot water urn and a large dish washer.
+Ideal for culinary courses for around 8 people and for catering for your own event, the Catering Kitchen (Kitchen 1) is the largest of the three kitchens in our building.
+Kitchen 1 is fully equipped, containing refrigerators, freezers, a large gas oven and six ring gas hob (with industrial extractor fan), a chinaware warmer & heated buffet server (six buffet pans), a gas grill, a microwave, two sinks (utensil wash & food wash), a hot water urn, a large dish washer and a washing machine.
 Utensils such as knives, rolling pins, pots, pans and trays etc are available.

-We provide cleaning products (washing up liquid and sterilising surface spray) and tea towels.
+We provide cleaning products (washing up liquid and sterilising surface spray) and towels.
 There are plates (small, medium and large), bowls, mugs, glasses and cutlery etc also available.
 In the centre of the kitchen are two stainless steel prep tables.
-Toasters and smaller kettles can be provided.
+Toasters can be provided.

 This kitchen has one serving area opening to the Community Hall.